Introduction to Soft Skills Project Manager

-Communication in soft skills doesn’t focus on the syllables or speeches, rather it gives importance to the tone and style in which the communicators speak to their audience, analyze the issues and challenges with the colleagues and clients alike.
-It also plays a vital role as far as leadership quality is concerned, since leaders are expected to handle clearly and comprehensibly.
+Communication in soft skills doesn’t focus on the syllables or speeches; rather, it gives importance to the tone and style in which the communicators speak to their audience, analyze the issues and challenges with the colleagues and clients alike.
+It also plays a vital role as far as leadership quality is concerned since leaders are expected to handle clearly and comprehensibly.

-An employee is expected to take initiative and work positively for his organization round the clock, which is a vital soft skill for an employee.
-This quality not only exhibits reliability and commitment, but it also shows that without the need for constant oversight you can easily fit efficiently into an organizational structure.
+An employee is expected to take the initiative and work positively for his organization round the clock, which is a vital soft skill for an employee.
+This quality not only exhibits reliability and commitment, but it also shows that without the need for constant oversight, you can easily fit efficiently into an organizational structure.

-It is an important pillar of soft skill which reflects if we are not directly managing others.
+It is an important pillar of soft skill, which reflects if we are not directly managing others.
 Leadership achieves its importance when some other skills like a positive attitude, the ability to motivate others are taken into consideration.
-According to a recent article in the Harvard Business Review by emotional intelligence guru Daniel Goleman states that the five abilities that distinguish the best leaders from the average ones are self-awareness, self-regulation, motivation, empathy, social skills, etc. India has changed a lot which can no more accept the ‘lone-wolf’ leadership styles, rather positive energy, team building, care, reward, teach, decide, create is what is given a lot of importance today.
+According to a recent article in the Harvard Business Review by emotional intelligence guru Daniel Goleman states that the five abilities that distinguish the best leaders from the average ones are self-awareness, self-regulation, motivation, empathy, social skills, etc. India has changed a lot which can no more accept the ‘lone-wolf leadership styles, rather positive energy, team building, care, reward, teach, decide, create is what is given a lot of importance today.

-It is one of the very important parts of soft skill which is highly neglected.
+It is one of the very important parts of soft skill, which is highly neglected.
 It not only helps how to accept responsibilities for any mistakes but also demonstrates a willingness to learn and progress.
 Daniel Goleman, the guru of emotional intelligence, identified that self-awareness in a triangular shape is made up of emotional awareness, accurate self-assessment, and self-confidence.
 One cannot lead a happy and prosperous life without self-awareness.

 It is like a basketball team working together for a perfect shot, in which each member of the team is being assigned a specific role to play for completing the job successfully.
 Here, one of the players scored the basket, but it was made possible by every people’s planning, cooperation, and coordination.
-Employers look for those candidates who not only have the capability to work efficiently with others, but also understand that every player gets an opportunity of getting the ball.
+Employers look for those candidates who not only have the capability to work efficiently with others but also understand that every player gets an opportunity of getting the ball.
 Teamwork includes skills and habits like:

 a) Working Cooperatively.